 8. Remember they have insecurities, shame and fears, instead of dealing with those within themselves, they want to project or provoke you to pass those feelings onto you, you can not help as they don’t see a problem within themselves, you can, however, help you, instead of putting your time energy and effort into them, put it into you.

-9. Don’t go to them for answers, they will not tell you what you want to hear, you are just adding fuel to the fire, they want you to do this, they’ll wait until you find a reason of what you did wrong.
-Give yourself the answer, this is who they are, they are unwilling and unable to change, however, you can leave them be, become wiser and stronger and learn what behaviours you’ll no longer accept for others.
+9. Don’t go to them for answers, and they will not tell you what you want to hear.
+You are just adding fuel to the fire, and they want you to do this.
+They’ll wait until you find a reason for what you did wrong.
+Give yourself the answer, and this is who they are.
+They are unwilling and unable to change.
+However, you can leave them be, become wiser and stronger and learn what behaviours you’ll no longer accept for others.

 10. Become at peace within yourself.
-Don’t let others take you down, remove negative people from your life.
-Saying no to someone over something you don’t like is a great deal breaker.
+Don’t let others take you down; remove negative people from your life.
+Saying no to someone over something you don’t like is a significant deal-breaker.